ndanev/FriendsConnector/README.md

 # step 1: clone or download repository
 # step 2: type "npm install" in cmd to install node_models folder
 # step 3: type "node app.js" to run server
+# step 4: on localhost:3131 type /users to begin using app